dsykesturner/WWDC-2019-Submission/README.md

 ## About

 Welcome to my WWDC scholarship project.
-This is a playground book which takes the usre through a journey of upgrading different parts of a city to make it more environmentally clean.
+This is a playground book which takes the user through a journey of altering different parts of a city to make it more environmentally clean.

-The journey is comprised of three steps
+The journey is comprised of three steps:

 1. Planting trees
 2. Upgrading a coal power plant to solar power